 - Ustekinumab is administered by subcutaneous injection.

 - For patients weighing < 100 kg (220 lbs), the recommended dose is 45 mg initially and 4 weeks later, followed by 45 mg every 12 weeks.

 - For patients weighing > 100 kg (220 lbs), the recommended dose is 90 mg initially and 4 weeks later, followed by 90 mg every 12 weeks.

 - It is recommended that each injection be administered at a different location (such as upper arms, gluteal regions, thighs, or any part of the abdomen) than the previous injection, and not into areas where the skin is tender, bruised, red, or indurated (thickened).

-- Before use, ustekinumab should be visually inspected for particulate matter and discoloration.
-The product is colorless to light yellow, does not contain preservatives and may contain a few small translucent or white particles.
-It should not be used if it is discolored or cloudy, or if other particulate matter is present.
+- Before use, ustekinumab should be visually inspected for particulate matter and discolouration.
+The product is colourless to light yellow, does not contain preservatives and may contain a few small translucent or white particles.
+It should not be used if it is discoloured or cloudy, or if another particulate matter is present.